 Rainy Day Wedding at The Magnolia Venue

 The Great Smoky Mountain National Park is considered a temperate rainforest.
-Rainfall averages 55 inches per year in the low lands of the Smokies.
-The shroud of “smoke” that envelopes the Smokies isn’t smoke at all.
+Rainfall averages 55 inches per year in the lowlands of the Smokies.
+The shroud of “smoke” envelopes the Smokies isn’t smoke.
 It’s a mist of light rain.
-Therefore, when you come to the Smokies, be prepared for rain on your wedding day no matter the month.
+Therefore, when you come to the Smokies, be prepared for rain on your wedding day, no matter the month.

 June through August: Summer in the Smokies means it’s hot!
 Heat, haze, and humidity are all things to expect.
 Afternoon showers and thunderstorms are familiar with evening lows and are comfortable with temps in the 60s and 70s.

 Mid-November through February: Winter in the Smokies is generally moderate, but extreme weather does.
-There is a possibility of road closures inside the boundaries of the National Park during this time.
+Road closures are possible inside the boundaries of the National Park during this time.
 Snow falls more frequently in the higher mountains, and up to two feet can fall during a storm.

 Rainy Day Tips

 Wedding couples do not wish for rain on their wedding day.
 It’s the last thing that they want to see.
 But, a few raindrops don’t mean that all is lost.